matteo-luraghi/express-backend-template/README.md

 # Express Backend Template

-A simple express backend using betterauth for authentication and prisma for DB management.
+A simple express backend template using betterauth for authentication and prisma for DB management.

 To create a db in prisma run:
 ```bash